Want to take home a new SUV this Christmas? Get it and other prizes in foodpandaâ€™s daily raffle!

 MANILA, Philippines — Have yourself an extra merry Christmas by taking your everyday trips to the next level with a new MG ZS Crossover SUV!

+Crossover and Above with the MG ZS Crossover SUV!
+This modern British heritage SUV is a heavyweight in its segment and is equipped with numerous tech and safety features, and interactive driving systems; all while flaunting a gorgeous style.
 The MG ZS Crossover SUV is the discerning choice for an elevated, extraordinary driving experience.
-This modern British heritage SUV is a heavyweight in its segment and is equipped with numerous tech and safety features, and interactive driving systems; all while flaunting a gorgeous style.

 And the best part?
 You can win this effortlessly with foodpanda.